OriginProtocol/security/templates/Contract-Code-Review.md

 - [ ] Never use tx.origin
 - [ ] Every external/public function is supposed to be externally accessible
 - [ ] Every external/public function has the correct authentication
+- [ ] Every use of msg.sender is correct

 #### Ethereum

 - [ ] Contract does not send or receive Ethereum.
 - [ ] Contract has no payable methods.
-- [ ] Contract is not vulnerable to being sent self destruct ETH
+- [ ] Contract does not have a vulnerablity from being sent self destruct ETH

 #### Cryptographic code